21. Heavy-Tailed Distributions#

 plt.show()

-Here are plots of the city size distribution for the US and Brazil in 2023 from world population review.
+Here are plots of the city size distribution for the US and Brazil in 2023 from the World Population Review.

 The size is measured by population.